ballere/msanxiety/scripts/index.md

 ### Streamline Filtering
 Streamline filtering is an interative process performed in DSI studio.
 HCP template fib file can be found here [dsistudio Download: HCP1065 1-mm FIB file](https://brain.labsolver.org/hcp_template.html).
 Template is based on [HCP 2009a asymmetric](https://www.bic.mni.mcgill.ca/~vfonov/icbm/2009/).

 For each individual, the MIMoSA binary map was considered a region of interest.
-For each of the 77 fascicles, streamlines that ran through the lesion were "filtered" or kept, whereas the fascicles that avoided the MIMoSA mask were eliminated.
+For the fascicles of interest (uncinate, fornix), streamlines that ran through the lesion were "filtered" or kept, whereas the streamlines that avoided the MIMoSA mask were eliminated.
 Streamlines that passed through the MIMoSA map were then saved binary .nii files, where 1 indicated that disease was present in that voxel, and 0 indicated either 1) that fascicle did not cross through that voxel or 2) there was no disease in it.

 I was then able to calculate the "volume" of the disease in a fascicle (i.e. volume of the streamlines that were affected) by summing the # of 1s in the map.
-At the end, each individual had 77 single values that represented the volume of affected streamlines within each fascicle.
+At the end, each individual had single values that represented the volume of affected streamlines within each fascicle.

 Full fascicle volumes were also calculated and saved as .niis.